boblemaire/IoTaWatt/Docs/threePhase.rst

     :alt: **Derived Three-phase Inputs**

 The configured input channels should now have "phase:A" appended to their descriptions.
-Now go to the status display and evaluate which of the inputs appear to be showing power that is half what is expected.
+Go to the status display and evaluate which of the inputs appear to be showing power that is half what is expected.
 Note them and go back to the input configuration screen.
 If you know the relative